juuwel/rpn-calculator/README.md

 7. **Factorial**: Calculates the factorial of a number.
 This is a `OneOperandCommand` operation.
 8. **1/x**: Calculates the reciprocal of a number.
 This is a `OneOperandCommand` operation.

+`OneOperandCommand` operation - it's applied to the number that's currently being put in.

 ## Utility Operations

 The calculator also supports several utility operations: